‘We Had to Act Quickly, Establish New Processes and Think Creatively’: How the DSA Stepped Up to Lead Through the Pandemic

 The DSA this year constantly communicated student needs to Darden leadership based on the challenges and ideas the board heard from classmates.
-The many victories they helped secure for students included:
+Backed in large part by financial support from donors through the Darden Annual Fund, the many victories they helped secure for students included:

 - A free Darden Executive Education & Lifelong Learning program for the classes of 2021 and 2022 anytime within three years of graduation

 - A meal plan for students, which included $1,200 in aid per student during the 2020-21 academic year

 - Student aid of $3,000 for each member of the Class of 2021.
 This amount is equal to the amount of the Darden Worldwide scholarship each student receives to cover for the cost of a global course, which were canceled for the spring 2020 semester and the 2020-21 academic year due to the pandemic.